 The biggest drawback of the Triton is that it's not suitable for larger dogs.
 It also doesn't have a reflective design.
 For small or medium breeds, however, it's a comfortable and compact option.

 Quick Summary: The Triton is a great alternative to the other options on this list for small or medium-size dogs.
-It's not durable enough for the biggest breeds, and it's not reflective, but it's a lightweight option that feels comfortable to hold.
+It's not heavy duty enough for the biggest breeds, and it's not reflective, but it's a lightweight option that feels comfortable to hold.

 Retractable dog leashes are controversial.
 There are legitimate safety concerns for both the owner and dog when using them, and they may also reinforce bad behaviors such as pulling.
 If you know the risks and make sure you minimise them, however, they can be useful for providing more freedom in certain situations.